Pathology Residency Resources

 - Annual book allowance of $500 per year per resident for pathology books or conference expenses.
 If the resident is presenting, conference expenses are covered by department

 - Excellent health insurance and retirement benefits

 - One week of conference time per year

 - Four weeks of flexible vacation time per year

 - Continuously updated resident, department, and hospital libraries

 Pathology Residency FAQ's

 Why attend a community-based residency program?

 Penrose Hospital offers an accredited four-year AP/CP residency in a unique community-based program.
-There are eleven staff pathologists and eight pathology residents.
+There are 11 staff pathologists and seven to eight pathology residents.
 The small size of the program allows for a cohesive and friendly atmosphere that fosters learning and allows for individualized training and development.
 Residents begin their surgical pathology training double-heading every case at the microscope with a staff pathologist.
 As resident skills increase they are given graduated responsibility, eventually relying on the staff only for case review and finalization.
 Residents train in a private-practice setting with an emphasis on close contact with clinicians, timely sign-out of cases, and appreciation of the administrative and managerial aspects inherent in running a successful pathology practice.
 Penrose residents are exposed to a plethora of both bread-and-butter surgical pathology as well as rare and challenging cases.
 Upon graduation, residents feel confident in their knowledge and abilities and adapt well to a variety of work environments.

 Where have graduates accepted fellowship positions?